wilfredinni/python-cheatsheet/docs/builtin/frozenset.md

     From the <a target="_blank" href="https://docs.python.org/3/library/functions.html#frozenset">Python 3 documentation</a>
   </base-disclaimer-title>
   <base-disclaimer-content>
-   Return a new frozenset object, optionally with elements taken from iterable. frozenset is a built-in class.
-See frozenset and Set Types — set, frozenset for documentation about this class.
+   Return a new frozenset object, optionally with elements taken from iterable. <router-link to="/builtin/frozenset">frozenset</router-link> is a built-in class.
+See <router-link to="/builtin/frozenset">frozenset</router-link> and Set Types — <router-link to="/builtin/set">set</router-link>, <router-link to="/builtin/frozenset">frozenset</router-link> for documentation about this class.
   </base-disclaimer-content>
 </base-disclaimer>